 Loco is a small slum community, formed of basic rows of barracks that were formally owned by the railway corporation for their workers.
 The area has poor sanitation with latrines overflowing into the streets.

-The demise of the railway has resulted in the barrack buildings being rented to the poorest families as accommodation.
-Most of these families live in tiny huts that used to be storerooms.
-If they cannot pay the rent the landlords will simply padlock the doors.
+The demise of the railway has resulted in tiny storeroom buildings being rented to the poorest families as accommodation.

 The high rate of HIV has resulted in many widows, child-headed and grandparent-headed households.
 General health, hygiene and sanitation within the community is poor and there is an additional malaria problem.

-There a high level of alcohol abuse here, leaving children especially vulnerable to abuse and neglect.
+There a high level of alcohol abuse, leaving children vulnerable to abuse and neglect.
 Rampant theft and frequent instances of domestic violence also create a volatile environment.

 The nearby nursery school and primary school are both run down and expensive to attend, stopping the most vulnerable children from enrolling.

 Masese I is a large, densely populated lakeside slum community, formed mostly of internally displaced people from Northern Uganda.
-It is ten times the size of Soweto with a population of around 500,000.
+It is ten times the size of Masese II, with a population of around 500,000.

 70% of the community have no permanent jobs, with many employed in casual labour earning an average of 1500 shillings a day (approx 30p).
-Rent is too expensive, and many children have to work finding firewood to pay for rent and food instead of going to school.
+Rent is too expensive, and many children work finding firewood instead of going to school.

 There are schools for those that want to pursue education, but many can’t afford the costs.
-This has resulted in low attendance and a high drop-out rate.
-There are also five nursery schools but again, all of them charge a fee which is too expensive for poorer families.
+There are also five nursery schools but all of them charge a fee which is too expensive for poorer families.